Search for Long-Lived Heavy Neutrinos at the LHC with a VBF Trigger: Searches with a Vector Boson Fusion Trigger

 The VBF topology is particularly useful to search for new physics, see for instance~\cite{Dutta:2012xe, Delannoy:2013ata,Liu:2014lda,Bambhaniya:2015wna,Andres:2016xbe,Andres:2017daw,Dutta:2017lny,Florez:2018ojp,Florez:2019tqr}.
 It involves two high $p_T$ jets in the forward direction, located in opposite hemispheres of the detector.
 The jets must have a large difference in pseudorapidity $|\Delta\eta|$, as well as a large invariant mass $m_{j_1j_2}$.
 In addition, the whole event must pass a cut over all hadronic activity.
 The event selection criteria are presented in Table~\ref{table:1}.
 It is important to take into account that other VBF cuts are also available in the literature~\cite{Khachatryan:2015bnx,ATL-DAQ-PUB-2019-001,CMS-DP-2018-005}, and we have checked that they do not modify our results too strongly.

 The cross section for heavy neutrino production via the decay of a VBF Higgs or $Z$ boson is shown on Figure~\ref{fig:crosssec}, for both minimal and extended models.
 The left panel shows contours of $\sigma(p p\to H j j)\times{\rm BR}(H\to \nu_\ell\, N_{4,5})+\sigma(p p\to Z j j)\times{\rm BR}(Z\to\nu_\ell\, N_{4,5})$, for the minimal model.
 Here we sum over all light neutrinos, and over the two heavy neutrinos.
 The $Z$ contributions are dominant for $M_4\lesssim 10$ GeV, with the branching ratio proportional to $|U_{ah}|^2$.
-For larger masses the Higgs contributions are more significant, with the couplings also depending on $M_4$.
+For larger masses the Higgs contributions are more significant, as the couplings increase with $M_4$ (for example, see~\cite{Pilaftsis:1991ug}).
 The small cross sections are due to the considerably low branching ratios, between $\ord{10^{-9}}$ to $\ord{10^{-3}}$.

 The right panel of Figure~\ref{fig:crosssec} shows the cross section for two heavy neutrino production via the decay of a VBF Higgs, $\sigma(p p\rightarrow H j j)\times{\rm BR}(H\rightarrow N_4 N_4)$.
 Its primary dependence is on the effective parameter of the theory $\alpha_{NH}$, which allows for much larger production rates than the minimal model.
 As we shall see, this could be a gateway to test $|U_{\mu4}|^2\lesssim10^{-7}$.
 In the following, for definiteness, we assume that only $(\alpha_{NH})_{44}$ is different from zero.